-With so much going on at this critical moment in your teen’s life, it’s important for them to stay on top of their mental health and put positive processes in place that will equip them for their adult years.
+With so much going on at this critical moment in your teen’s life, it’s vital for them to stay on top of their mental health and put positive processes in place that will equip them for their adult years.

+Many teenagers, however, feel as though their parents don't understand mental health or the implications it can have on everyday life.
 Discussions around mental health should be a priority in your home, as the mental health of your teen can affect the entire family.

 Mental health is a big topic to tackle.
 Let’s start with background information and work our way to advice and support.